researcher2/Fox-Prompt/README.md

 The background script is vanilla JS, while the content script is a compiled Vue3 SFC - integration guide below.

-Firefox Extensions don't seems to support animation with GSAP, so some manual work was done.
+Firefox Extensions don't seem to support animation with GSAP, so some manual work was done.

 ## Integrating Vue3 SFC With Firefox Extension